Pop Culture Trivia Quiz: 1962

 The protagonist is Jean Louise “Scout” Finch

-62. Airing on ABC, McHale’s Navy took place during what war?
+62. Airing on ABC, McHale’s Navy occurred during what war?

 World War II